robcambridge/aus-gdp-nowcast/README.md

 ## The problem this project addresses

-The ABS publishes quarterly GDP about nine weeks after the quarter ends — the June quarter lands in early September.
+The ABS publishes quarterly GDP about nine weeks after the quarter ends: the June quarter lands in early September.
 So when GDP for quarter *t* is released, quarter *t+1* is already over but unmeasured.
 This system nowcasts *t+1* using only data published on or before a given date.